Arun-Singh-Chauhan-09/python_project_weather_dashboard/README.md

 - The `.env` file is listed in `.gitignore` so your API key wont accidentally get pushed to GitHub
-- Weather icons are loaded from OpenWeatherMap's CDN - they might take a second on slow connections, thats normal
+- Weather icons are loaded from OpenWeatherMap's CDN - they might take a second on slow connections, that's normal.
 - Tested on Windows with Python 3.14

 ## Things I want to add eventually